France

 Gather income and savings proof

-Prepare pension, dividend, rental, or annuity proofs and bank history showing you can support your planned stay.
+Prepare pension, remote salary, dividend, rental, or annuity proofs and bank history showing you can support your planned stay.

 - •Add a 12-month budget table that matches your statements.